 Numeric and date/time data types produce range slider slicers by default.
 Starting with the February 2018 Power BI update, whole number data type range sliders now snap to whole number values rather than showing decimal places.

-For more about creating date and numeric range slicers, watch the following video and see Use the numeric range slicer in Power BI Desktop.
+For more information about creating date and numeric range slicers, watch the following video and see Use the numeric range slicer in Power BI Desktop.

 Control which page visuals are affected by slicers

 By default, slicers on report pages affect all the other visualizations on that page, including each other.
-As you choose values in the list and date sliders you just created, note the effects on the other visualizations.
+As you choose values in the list and date sliders you just created, notice the effects on the other visualizations.
 The filtered data is an intersection of the values selected in both slicers.

-You can use Visual interactions to exclude some page visualizations from being affected by others.
-On the Overview page, the "Total Sales Variance by FiscalMonth and District Manager" chart shows overall comparative data for District Managers by Month, which you want to keep visible at all times.
-You can use Visual interactions to keep slicer selections from filtering this chart.
+Use visual interactions to exclude some page visualizations from being affected by others.
+On the Overview page, the Total Sales Variance by FiscalMonth and District Manager chart shows overall comparative data for district managers by month, which you want to keep visible at all times.
+Use visual interactions to keep slicer selections from filtering this chart.